sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 * To have others make it for me deliberately.
 * To use cloth discarded by others.

 Finding discarded cloth by others, as the early buddhist monks were doing, is in a way, and as long as it is a possible option, the best of all ways.
 In that case I have something to wear, I neither had to produce it anew nor had others to produce it anew for me and I can patch it forever.
 Therefore it is the most noble and most decent of ways; it is also the most humble option with the least pride involved.
 And as such it is diametrically opposed to what the civil man considers to be most decent - that which is new and without any sign of wear and tear; so much so that he is ashamed of repairing his cloth!
-Shame be on those who consider as a sign of poverty, what is nothing but a sign of rationality.
+Shame be on those who consider as a sign of poverty what is nothing but a sign of rationality.

-But disposed cloth will, at least in theory, never be possible to be chosen by everyone at every time, because whether it is sold or given or found, every kind of cloth has at some point to be made, ere it gets discarded.
+But disposed cloth will, at least in theory, never be possible to be chosen by everyone at every time, because whether it is sold or given or found, new, reused or recycled, every kind of cloth has at some point to be made, ere it gets discarded.

+### When I have clothing

 I also may have enough cloth already.
 If so, I need no additional cloth, and as long as I don't, others don't have to produce new cloth on my behalf.
 I am thus, to that degree, no burden on others.
 If I already have cloth, then I can keep it and if it breaks down I can patch it forever; there would then arise no need at any point for new clothing to be made for me.
 But even if I choose this noble path of patching my cloth infinitely, which sooner or later amounts to over-patching it, this will not be possible without other cloth in form of patches to be used for the patching.
 If all people would choose to go this path, soon patches would be lacking, then, at the least, new cloth is needed and has to be made.
 There is therefore no way to completely ommit responsibility for how clothing is made.